blogs.sanpreetsingh.com

 • Emotional distance can be reversed, but not when both people keep pretending “everything is fine.”

 Many couples assume that because theirs was a love marriage, emotional closeness will somehow stay automatic.
 But Emotional Distance in Love Marriages is more common than most people admit.
-On sanpreetsingh.com, Sanpreet Singh can frame this not as proof that love failed, but as a sign that connection has been neglected, strained, or buried under the weight of real life.
+On sanpreetsingh.com, Sanpreet Singh frames this not as proof that love failed, but as a sign that connection has been neglected, strained, or buried under the weight of real life.

 What makes this especially painful is that love marriages often begin with strong friendship, emotional openness, long conversations, shared dreams, and the comforting belief that “we chose each other, so we’ll always stay close.”
 That is exactly why distance later feels confusing.
 The marriage may still be functioning on the outside, but internally, the warmth, curiosity, and emotional safety may have gone weirdly quiet.